 “Have a backlog of serious repairs, such as a leaky roof, damaged siding, or a spluttering HVAC system?
 If so, it’s best to tackle them ASAP.
 Letting them languish on your to-do list will only chip away at your home’s property value.
 What’s more, it’s often more expensive to remedy these issues the longer you wait.”

 Something as simple as peeling, deteriorating exterior paint can lower a home’s value a surprising amount.
 It’s a turnoff for buyers, and that will be reflected in the offers.
-In repainting, though, you need to be careful about colors that could still decrease your Cherokee County home value.
+In repainting, though, you need to be careful about colors that could still decrease your Atlanta home value.
 Painting your home in an offbeat color is a negative.
 “Buyers favor neutral colors like gray, white, cream, and beige.
 So pick your colors with care and repaint the exterior when it starts to look bad.”

 4. Bad Neighbors and Foreclosures